-SCOPE OF THIS CHAPTERThis procedure relates to the rights of parents/carers and children (if of sufficient age and understanding) to complain about the process of Child Protection Conferences or appeal against a Conference decision.
+This procedure relates to the rights of parents/carers and children (if of sufficient age and understanding) to complain about the process or outcome of a Child Protection Conference, or appeal against a Conference decision.

 For a record of all amendments and updates, see the Amendments & Archives.